-- How do you take care to apply the same format for all major headings?
+- How do you apply the same format for all significant headings?

-- Or ensure that all quotes apply in italics?
+- Or ensure that all quotes are in italics?

-- Or that sub-titles are aligned at the center of the page?
+- Or are sub-titles aligned at the center of the page?

-I bet the word’s got you curious, “Style”.
+I bet the MS Word’s got you curious about “Style”.
 What does it mean to text-editing software?

-Word uses Styles to create a pre-defined “way” of (consistently) formatting font and paragraphs, across a single Word document.
+Word uses styles to create a predefined “way” of (consistently) formatting fonts and paragraphs across a single Word document.
 Take a moment now to look at the Styles command group on the Home Tab.
-It looks a bit like this:
+It seems a bit like this:

-Note: Don’t miss the tiny down-arrow (highlighted in red in the picture above), this can list the styles in one single column for easier viewing.
+Note: Don’t miss the tiny down arrow (highlighted in red in the picture above); this can list the styles in one column for easier viewing.

-You can think of each style listed here as a “template,” capturing important information on your font characteristics, alignment preferences, and much more.
-These preferences are clubbed together in a common style.
-So each time you want to apply your favorite settings to a slice of text, you don’t have to manually go through the drill; you use a style to capture those settings and effortlessly apply it across the document.
+Each style is listed here as a “template,” capturing important information on your font characteristics, alignment preferences, and much more.
+Combine these preferences in a standard style.
+So each time you want to apply your favorite settings to a slice of text, you don’t have to go through the drill manually; you use a style to capture those settings and effortlessly apply them across the document.

-- Microsoft Word comes loaded with some “default” styles, like Normal, Heading, Emphasis, etc. Each is a collection of different preferences (called Style properties), so you can choose the Style that suits your needs best.
+- Microsoft Word has some “default” styles, like Normal, Heading, Emphasis, etc. Each is a collection of different preferences (called Style properties), so you can choose the best style that suits your needs.

 - You can create your own Style in Microsoft Word, but this stays local to the document in use.

 The first style you will see is the “Normal” style.
-This captures the body text that runs through your document, and hence is the most frequently used style.
-In fact, we must mention that all other styles are built on top of this style.
+It captures the body text that runs through your document and is the most frequently used style.
+We must mention that all other styles are built on top of this style.
 (For instance, if the Normal style captures the font as “Calibri” with size 12 point, the Heading style will capture the same font with a bigger size).

 Let’s take a step back here and get you to look at an actual style.
-Scroll your mouse to Normal style box in the Home tab, right-click on it, and click “Modify…” You should bring up a screen that looks like this:
+Scroll your mouse to the Normal style box in the Home tab, right-click on it, and click “Modify….”
+You should bring up a screen that looks like this:

-Each style has a unique name and captures a set of common text formatting features.
-The preview screen is especially helpful so you get a peek before you actually OK the style.
-Further, the style is summarized (in Word lingo) just below the preview screen, so you can skim through it for consistency.
-With this window, you can quickly edit the basic font, paragraph and alignment settings.
+Each style has a unique name and captures common text formatting features.
+The preview screen is especially helpful, so you get a peek before you actually OK the style.
+Further, the style is summarized (in Word lingo) just below the preview screen so you can skim it for consistency.
+This window lets you quickly edit the basic font, paragraph, and alignment settings.

-To alter the finer details, you will have to explore the “Format” command (highlighted in red in previous picture).
-This format button is much like what you get when you right click on text and select the “Format…” option.
-But here’s a preview of the things you can format with a style:
+To alter the finer details, you must explore the “Format” command (highlighted in red in the previous picture).
+This format button is much like when you right-click the text and select the “Format…” option.
+But here’s a preview of the things you can format with style:

-Yes, you can capture common preferences across font, paragraph, tabs, border, language, frame, numbering, shortcut keys and text effect microsoft word features in 1 power-packed style.
+Yes, you can capture common preferences across the font, paragraph, tabs, border, language, frame, numbering, shortcut keys, and text effect Microsoft Word features in 1 power-packed style.
 Wow!

-Let’s take a play with this right now, so you can apply it in your document.
+Let’s play with this right now, so you can apply it to your document.

 - Change the name of the style to “MyStyle” and select the “Add to Quick Style List” checkbox below the preview screen.
-This will create a new style locally accessible in your document.
+It will create a new style locally accessible in your document.